-EVERGREEN REVIEWS Periodicals on both sides of the Atlantic regularly reviewed aesthetic magazines in the 1890s and early years of the twentieth century.
-Some reviews…
+EVERGREEN REVIEWS Periodicals on both sides of the Atlantic regularly reviewed late-Victorian little magazines of art and literature.
+Some reviews would be fairly lengthy essays;…

 XML PDF From The Saturday Review: Review of The Evergreen, Vol. 3 “The Evergreen” is as nerveless a piece of pretentiousness as you can…